wp-plugins/wp-burner-user/readme.txt

 License: GNU General Public License (GPL) version 2 License URI: https://www.gnu.org/licenses/gpl.html

-WP Burner User allows a WP admin to create an anonymous account with randomly generated data.
+WP Burner User allows a WP admin to create an anonymous account with randomly generated user data.

 == Description ==
 Depending on the circumstances, one might want to create anonymous accounts for their WordPress instance.
 WP Burner User quickly and easily generates a user using randomly generated data.
 The WP admin has the opportunity to manually enter the username, email, first name, last name, and password.